Lyme Disease Treatment

 Nervous system support.
 Many Lyme patients are stuck in chronic sympathetic overdrive (fight-or-flight mode).
 Addressing the nervous system through stress management, sleep optimization, and lifestyle changes is part of the recovery process.

 Recovery from chronic Lyme is not a straight line.
-Colin Renaud (DC, PA-C) calls it a "staggered linear progression."
+Our providers call it a "staggered linear progression."
 Two steps forward, one step back, three steps forward, two steps back.
 It's measured in months to years, not weeks.
 But patients who work with providers who understand the full picture do get better.

 Real Patients, Real Results